 From 1 July 2017 individuals, discretionary trusts, small unit trusts and self-managed superannuation funds are also denied a deduction for the decline in value of a depreciating asset (e.g. furniture and fittings) to the extent that the asset is used or installed ready for use in residential rental premises, and that asset was previously used by the taxpayer for a non-taxable purpose or was previously used by another entity, e.g. a previous owner.

 However, any decline in the value of such second-hand depreciating assets may result in a capital loss (or in certain circumstances a capital gain) on any subsequent disposal of an asset on the basis that the asset has been used for a non-taxable purpose.
-Broadly, these amendments apply to income years starting on or after 1 July 2017 in relation to depreciating assets acquired from, or owned at, the time the measure was publicly announced on 9 May 2017.
+These amendments apply to income years starting on or after 1 July 2017 in relation to depreciating assets acquired from, or owned at, the time the measure was publicly announced on 9 May 2017.

 Foreign resident CGT withholding rate